What is a 529 Plan, and Why Should You Care?

 There are two types of 529 plans:

 - College savings plans, which are the most commonly used 529 plans, are what we talked about above.
-They let you open an investment account to save for the account beneficiary’s college or other qualified higher education expenses.
+They let you open an investment account to save for the account beneficiary’s college or other qualified expenses.

 - Pre-paid tuition plans, let you purchase tuition at participating colleges or universities based on current tuition prices.
 That means if you want little Noah to go to the University of Florida in 2034, you can lock in today’s prices now to be used in 2034.
 With the rising cost of attending college, this is a useful option to have.
 There are different kinds of prepaid plans and not all states offer them.
 You can find out everything you need to know about prepaid 529 plans here.